JaseungKu/krissQ/krissQ_design_outline.md

  - Obey PEP8
  - Make a good documentation

-# krissqgl: kriss Quantum Gate Language package
+# krissQqgl: kriss Quantum Gate Language package
 - Act as an interface layer between python gate layer and physical hardware's API to define pulse sequences (no need to know each AWG's language/API, for example, `seq = [X(q1), Y90(q1)])` instead of `wavejoin(w1, w2)`.)
 - Use gates in most cases (without knowing how to create them in reality) in defining pulse seqs.